 Healthy eating in the National Quality Standard

-Requirements for healthy eating and nutrition in early childhood education and care services
+A guide for early childhood education and care services.

 • actively promote healthy eating (element 2.1.3)